'Amazon Effect' Hits Retailers Around the Globe - Slashdot

 I do shop at some retail stores that actually give value and don't present a terrible experience.
 They tend to be small, sole proprietorships rather than chains.
 If they don't have what I need, then I go online.

 Interestingly, at least in my neck of the woods, those small shops are doing pretty well.
-It's the
+It's the larger retailers that are closing.
+It seems to me they brought it on themselves.

 I'm absolutely sick and tired of walking into a physical local store location with cash in hand... only for them to not even stock what I'm looking to purchase.
 And thus, I return home, order online, and have it in a few days.
 This isn't a once or twice thing, but an often enough occurrence that I've honestly stopped shopping locally entirely except for groceries.